OleSkaar/Plunder/Index/Classes/Swashbuckler.md

 Jump twice as far as normal, or do an acrobatic stunt like swing from a chandelier, slide down a bannister, or land on your feet on uneven ground, without rolling a check.
 When you use this ability, roll a HD.
 On a 1, lose the HD.

 ### Improvisational genius
 You are proficient in using any object as a weapon.
-Objects you can carry in one hand count as having Finesse.
 The first time you use this ability in an encounter, the enemy is considered surprised.

 ### Notorious
 Pick a nickname and a calling sign representing you (like a letter carved on a wall, an outrageous outfit, or a certain flower).
 By leaving behind a calling sign or otherwise associating your nickname with the scene of a heroic deed, you gain a point of notoriety with that location.

 When returning, at the start of any encounter, you may dramatically reveal the symbol, and everyone will instantly know who you are.
-You may then reduce any target by the notoriety number in that location, until you roll a 1.
+You may then reduce any target by the notoriety number in that location.
+This effect ends when you roll a 1.